Stepped FM pulse waveform

 Pulse repetition frequency

-You can select the value of PRF by using property settings or input arguments.
+You can select the value of PRF using property settings alone or using

 Enable PRF selection input

 Specify the linear frequency step size (in hertz) as a positive scalar.
 The default value of this property corresponds to 20 kHz.

 Specify the number of frequency steps as a positive integer.

 Specify the format of the output signal as

 Specify the number of samples in the output of the

 Number of pulses in output

 Specify the number of pulses in the output of the

 This property can be used only when the